rust-meetup-munich/hack-evening-2024-4/README.md

 1. You may use external libraries (like optimized data structures, parsers, etc.) with the exception of libraries that can solve the full challenge by themselves (e.g. polars, embedded DuckDB, etc.)
+   _This rule deviates from the original challenge due to the short duration of the event._
 2. Implementations must implemented in main.rs/utils.rs only.
 Try to keep it relatively short; don't copy-paste a forbidden library into your solution as a cheat.
 3. The computation must happen at application runtime; you cannot process the measurements file at